o-x-y-g-e-n/Facebook-AutoReply-Bot/README.md

 2) facebook-chat-api

 # How to make this work
-1) Fire 'npm install' to get all dependencies.
-2) Go to the config folder and open the default.json file in notepad
+1) Go to the config folder and open the default.json file in notepad
-3) Enter your Facebook Credentials there
+2) Enter your Facebook Credentials there
-4) Enter the message you want to reply.
-For the data part ... ( Use '\n' for new line and '$name' to get sender name) 5)-> Now Run 'script-win.exe' if windows.
+3) Enter the message you want to reply.
+For the data part ... ( Use '\n' for new line and '$name' to get sender name) 4)-> Now Run 'script-win.exe' if windows.
 -> Run 'script-macos' for mac.
 -> Run 'script-linux' if linux.
-6) Tada, It will reply to all new messages and then quit.
+5) Tada, It will reply to all new messages and then quit.

 # Some Points to note:
 I have made 2 similar programs for you..
 Or both files will help you.